Slowdeb/Tryhackme/Mustacchio.md

 ![sshbarry](https://user-images.githubusercontent.com/76821053/187069545-cc7e4d6c-68ea-4e5e-a5d4-55d57539a363.png)

-This means that, probably we can only connect to ssh with a ssh key.
+This means that, probably we can only connect to ssh with an ssh key.

 The ssh keys are normally stored at "/home/user/.ssh".
 We can use the same XML code to extract the keys from "barry" home directory just by changing the path of the file.